-- 1. Protecting the countryside from inappropriate development; - Protecting and enhancing important landscapes such as the nationally designated Brecon Beacons National Park and locally designated Special Landscape Areas; - 3.
+- 1. Protecting the countryside from inappropriate development; - 2.
+Protecting and enhancing important landscapes such as the nationally designated Brecon Beacons National Park and locally designated Special Landscape Areas; - 3.
 Ensuring that development does not have a significant effect on neighbouring Special Areas of Conservation (SAC's); - 4.
-Protecting nationally identified Sites of Special Scientific Interest (SSSI's); - Ensuring that the network of locally identified Sites of Importance for Nature Conservation (SINC's) and Local Nature Reserves (LNR's) are protected from inappropriate development and enhanced; - 6.
+Protecting nationally identified Sites of Special Scientific Interest (SSSI's); - 5.
+Ensuring that the network of locally identified Sites of Importance for Nature Conservation (SINC's) and Local Nature Reserves (LNR's) are protected from inappropriate development and enhanced; - 6.
 Protecting those attributes and features which make a significant contribution to the character, quality and amenity of the landscape; - 7.
-Building resilience into the existing ecosystems through creating a network of green infrastructure and local wildlife sites linked by wildlife corridors and stepping stones; - Ensuring development seeks to produce a net gain for biodiversity ecosystem resilience by following the 'Step-Wise' approach and ensuring links are created to the green infrastructure network; and - 9.
-Supporting woodland planting.
+Building resilience into the existing ecosystems through creating a network of green infrastructure and local wildlife sites linked by wildlife corridors and stepping stones; - 8.
+Ensuring development seeks to produce a net gain for biodiversity ecosystem resilience by following the 'Step-Wise' approach and ensuring links are created to the green infrastructure network; and

 RLDP Objectives 3, 4, 14, 15, 16

 WBFG Act A Resilient Wales

 A More Equal Wales

 A Healthier Wales

 A Wales of Cohesive Communities

 A Wales of Vibrant Culture and Welsh Language

 A Globally Responsible Wales

+LWBP To forge new pathways to prosperity

+To encourage healthy lifestyles